Viiic98/simple_shell/README.md

 	- The main function takes the input of the user and analyze every argument to determine which function to execute with its respective flags and arguments.
 	- The input data of the user will be analyzed with the "|" character (pipe) to separate every single command.
 	- The Simple Shell calls intern functions like "pwd" and other extern functions like "env".
+	- The command execve takes the function and arguments and gives the respective output.

 # How to use